-In conjunction with the Red Room at Cafe 939, the Songwriting Department is proud to present this open mic event for Berklee songwriters, held on the last Monday of each month.
+The Songwriting Department, in conjunction with the Red Room at Cafe 939, is proud to present its open-mic event for Berklee songwriters, held on the last Monday of each month.

 Drummer Hugo Avendaño will hold his senior performance at Berklee College of Music in the company of his band and best friends.
 The recital will mix pop (music of Taller Than Trees), soul, and R&B.

 The Roots Roadshow series, presented by the American Roots Music Program, is a showcase that explores and celebrates America’s rich musical heritage.

 In his senior recital, Colombian bass player Juan David Peña Polania presents funk, rock, and pop music.
 Come enjoy covers and original compositions.

 Jean-Michel Blais is a pianist and composer who grew up in rural Quebec, Canada.